nixworks/public/news/2011/11/30/index.md

 ##### Laurent Gbagbo
 ### [It is announced that Laurent Gbagbo, the former President of Cte d'Ivoire, has been transferred to the International Criminal Court in The Hague, Netherlands, to face trial for crimes against humanity. ](/news/2011/11/30/it-is-announced-that-laurent-gbagbo-the-former-president-of-cote-d-ivoire-has-been-transferred-to-the-international-criminal-court-in-the.md)
-_Context: Cte d'Ivoire, Dutch, International Criminal Court, Laurent Gbagbo, President, The Hague, crimes against humanity_
+_Context: Cte d'Ivoire, International Criminal Court, Laurent Gbagbo, Netherlands, President, The Hague, crimes against humanity_

 ##### United Kingdom
 ### [Up to two million public sector workers in the United Kingdom commence a 24-hour strike over pension reforms, affecting schools, hospitals, airports, ports and government offices nationwide. ](/news/2011/11/30/up-to-two-million-public-sector-workers-in-the-united-kingdom-commence-a-24-hour-strike-over-pension-reforms-affecting-schools-hospitals.md)